 Data class overview

-Casewhere is not designed for any specific business domain, so it does not provide a fixed, built-in data model.
-Instead, you, as a Casewhere designer, will need to instruct Casewhere how you would like to store data by defining data classes and the relationships among them.
+Casewhere is not designed for any specific business domain, so it does not offer a fixed, built-in data model.
+Instead, as a Casewhere designer, you will define how data should be stored by creating data classes and specifying the relationships between them.
 Below is the information you need to provide when adding a new data class in Casewhere:

-- The name of the data entity you are working on.
-For example, Employee, JobApplication, Book, Movie, etc.
+- The name of the data entity you are working on, such as Employee, JobApplication, Book, Movie, etc.

-- How the data entity is related to others if any.
+- How the data entity is related to others, if applicable.
 Casewhere allows you to define relationships using foreign keys.

-- The attributes that describe your data entity:
+- The attributes that describe your data entity include:

 - What is the data type?
-Casewhere provides many attribute types, so you always have the best flexibility to model your business scenarios no matter how complex they are.
+Casewhere offers a variety of attribute types to give you maximum flexibility in modeling your business scenarios, no matter how complex.

 - Is the attribute required or optional?
-If it is required, the information must be provided when creating data objects.
+If required, the information must be provided when creating data objects.

 - Does the attribute contain sensitive data that needs to be encrypted?

-- Can my users perform a free-text search on this attribute?
+- Can users perform a free-text search on this attribute?

-All data objects created from a data class will share the same data structure.
-For example, the data class in the picture below
+All data objects created from a data class will have the same data structure.
+For example, consider the data class in the picture below:

-will has data objects created like this in the database:
+It will have data objects created in the database as shown below:

 {